DiegoOcsaCaceres/EduBotTablero/README.md

   # Panel de control con gráficos

-  This is a code bundle for Panel de control con gráficos.
-The original project is available at https://www.figma.com/design/zwBHXdQe2RbZMVDaMvRBLM/Panel-de-control-con-gr%C3%A1ficos.
+  This is a code bundle for Panel de control con gráficos. edu-bot-tablero-nine.vercel.app

   ## Running the code